alemart/encantar-js/docs/api/plugin-babylon.md

 !!! warning "Important"

-    Load external assets in [preload](#preload). `init` shouldn't take too long to run because the session has already started, and the user is about to begin to interact with the software.
+    Load external assets in [preload](#preload). `init` shouldn't take too long to run because the session has already started, and the user is about to begin interacting with the software.
 See also: [lifecycle](#lifecycle)

 ### update